Sai-10z/DiseaseSense/README.md

 # 🧬 DiseaseSense – Machine Learning Symptom Analysis System

 DiseaseSense is a machine learning web application built with **Python**, **Django**, and **Scikit-Learn** that predicts potential diseases based on user-selected symptoms.

-The project combines a trained machine learning model with a simple clinical guidance system to help users better understand their symptoms before consulting a healthcare professional.
+It combines a trained machine learning model with simple clinical guidance to help users better understand their symptoms before consulting a healthcare professional.

 ### ✨ Highlights

 - Disease prediction
 - Top 3 predicted conditions
-- Prediction confidence
+- Confidence Score
-- Urgency indication
+- Urgency assessment
 - Specialist recommendation
 - Nearby specialist search
 - Appointment preparation checklist
 - Suggested questions for the doctor

-The model was trained using a dataset containing **132 symptoms** across **41 disease classes**.
-Multiple machine learning algorithms were trained and compared, with **Logistic Regression** selected as the final model because it provides fast inference, good interpretability, and consistent performance.
+The prediction model was trained on a dataset containing **132 symptoms** across **41 disease classes**.
+After comparing multiple machine learning algorithms, **Logistic Regression** was selected for its speed, interpretability, and consistent performance.

-This project demonstrates the complete workflow of building and deploying a machine learning application—from data preprocessing and model training to backend integration and an interactive web interface.

 ---